-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 English.
-Course scheduled to target first year students preparing for Fall and Spring as well as students who withdraw.
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Spring as well as students who withdraw.
 Math, English, Learning Assistance, and ABE offer basic skills courses.
 ABE offers open entry/open exit basic skills reading, math, and writing courses.
 Mt.
 SAC operates a laptop and hotspot loaner program where computers and Internet delivery devices are loaned to students free of charge, allowing students regardless of representation, income, generation, documentation, military service status, impact by the justice system, tribal membership, or ability to participate in classes remotely.
 For Fall 2021, 5,947 devices were loaned to students.
 The student health center provides open drop-in "Zoom at Noon" sessions to answer mental health related questions and check in with students.
 Expanded mental health services for students and employees including availability of services online.
 FCLT and DL Committee redesigned the Mountie Student Hub in the LMS to create a more user-friendly experience and incorporate more technology tools and support services.
-The Mountie Money Management Center (MMMC) has partnered with Financial Aid and Accounting Department for 2 workshops on student tax preparation.
+The Mountie Money Management Center (MMMC), developed through The Mountie Money Management Center (MMMC) has partnered with Financial Aid and Accounting Department for 2 workshops on student tax preparation.
 The Mountie Money Management Center (MMMC) has partnered with Financial Aid and Accounting Department for 2 workshops on student tax preparation.

-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 The Mountie Money Management Center (MMMC), developed through the Mt.
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 the Mt.
 SAC Title V Grant, provides students with resources and supports for managing their money and planning for their financial futures.
 Our goal is to help students stay in college and move towards their career goals.
 We are doing this by providing resources to help students manage their money and also connect them to additional Mt.
 SAC support resources.
 Term, if at scale or scaling: Fall 2021 f.
-The college works with high schools and other feeders to motivate and prepare students to enter college-level coursework in a program of study when they enroll in college. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021 since last SOAA submission: Opening additional early college high schools in the local service area and continuing to expand dual enrollment opportunities for high school students.
+The college works with high schools and other feeders to motivate and prepare students to enter college-level coursework in a program of study when they enroll in college. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress X At scale Updates in 2021: Opening additional early college high schools in the local service area and continuing to expand dual enrollment opportunities for high school students.
 The Mt.
 SAC Early College Academy (MECA) offers credit and noncredit courses.
-With the implementation of AB 554, Noncredit ABE counselors work with feeder adult schools to provide student Significant Next Steps for Spring and Fall 2022: Continue to evaluate and expand courses offered through dual enrollment and high school partnerships.
+With the implementation of AB 554, Noncredit ABE counselors work with feeder adult schools to provide student access to credit courses through the Adult Special Admit program.
+Engineering developed an "Engineering Summer Cohort" program that enrolls recent high school graduates; and has Significant Next Steps for Spring and Fall 2022: Continue to evaluate and expand courses offered through dual enrollment and high school partnerships.